If you’re in the process of building your startup, you could be considering the level of equity to provide advisors.

 Finally, technology advisors will provide advanced knowledge of the tech sector and ensure that the company does use the best practices.
 This could include coding or even system architecture.
 Typically, these advisors will work to ensure the longevity of a company.
 They will put a plan in place that the board can follow or refer to.
 This provides the CTO with more time to focus on the delivery of the product.

 It is worth noting that these different types of advisors will gain different levels of equity due to the influence that they provide.

 Should You Compensate With Cash Or Equity

 There’s no right answer here and either could be a suitable option.
-This will come down to personal preferences.
+This will come down to personal preferences, or more likely what your venture can afford at any given time.
 However, there are differences in the way that compensation is provided to particular types of advisors.

 Tech advisors are most commonly provided with a mixture of both equity and cash as compensation.
 Board advisors may not receive any compensation and one poll suggested this occurs 36% of the time.
 The same study suggested that general advisors were the most likely to be compensated with equity rather than cash.